Bleedmagic/bleedmagic/README.md

 - 🎯 **Goals**: I aim to be the most tech-savvy as I can be and contribute to projects.

-- ⚡ **Fun fact**: I think that wearing a white shirt and black pants together is really cool!
+- ⚡ **Fun fact**: I think that wearing a white shirt and black pants together is pretty neat!

 ## 💻 Tech Stack